Ethiopian Regional Special Forces

-The Amhara Special Forces (የአማራ ልዩ ሀይል) are a gendarmerie and paramilitary force in Ethiopia,Amhara.
-They were first established in 2007 by the order of the federal government in order to counter the insurgency in the Somali Region, and have the specialized task to maintain regional and nationwide security and counter any form of insurgencies and terrorist incidents.
+The Ethiopian Regional Special Forces (የኢትዮጵያ ልዩ ሀይል) are a gendarmerie and paramilitary force in Ethiopia.
+They were first established in 2007 by the order of the federal government in order to counter the insurgency in the Somali Region, and have the specialized task to maintain regional and nationwide security, to counter any form of insurgencies and terrorist incidents.

 In 2015, the Ethiopian government announced that the Regional Special Forces were fully integrated.

 Background and role

 The Regional Special Forces were first introduced in Ethiopia by the government and foreign assistance in 2007 during the Insurgency in Ogaden through the establishment of the Somali Region's Liyu Police.
 They evolved to operate in all regions in Ethiopia and restructured to operate similar to that of the US National Guard.
 The Regional Special Forces are a gendarmerie as well as a reserve force deployed by the federal government to maintain security primarily against insurgencies.
 The regional forces are heavily armed and receive military training, and they grew exponentially in size following the recruitment of senior Ethiopian military officers into their ranks.
 As the Regional Special Forces do not have legal provision compared to the federal and regional government police, all regional state governments use the Regional Special Forces, remaining the dominant figurehead behind settling international border security and intrastate conflicts, that are mandated by the federal government forces.

 On 15 April 2015, the government announced that the unit was fully integrated.
 The role and status of the Regional Special Forces have been contested.
 On 6 April 2023, the Ethiopian government decided to dismantle the Regional Special Forces unit in the Amhara Region (Amhara Special Forces) by integrating them into the regular Ethiopian military, the Federal Police and the regional police unit which resulted in large-scale protests that ultimately lead to the start of the ongoing War in Amhara.